EncinasBartos/TBarrier/TBarrier/2D/demos/Decompositions/readme.txt

 The demo is inside the folder "SVD2D/DP2D/DPD2D":

-_"SVD2D": Singular Value Decomposition of gradient of flow map applied to AVISO data set in Agulhas region [1] _"PD2D": Pollar Decomposition of gradient of flow map applied to AVISO data set in Agulhas region [2] _"DPD2D": Dynamic Polar Decompisition of gradient of flow map applied to AVISO data set in Agulhas region [3]
+_"SVD2D": Singular Value Decomposition of gradient of flow map applied to AVISO data set in Agulhas region [1] _"PD2D": Polar Decomposition of gradient of flow map applied to AVISO data set in Agulhas region [2] _"DPD2D": Dynamic Polar Decomposition of gradient of flow map applied to AVISO data set in Agulhas region [3]

 References: